 - Buy – Go to the external market to find the best talent that cannot be built in-house in the timeframe required.
-“Employers need to understand that candidates are consumers too; to attract and engage the best and brightest, HR needs to be a master marketer.”
+“Employers need to understand that candidates are consumers too; to attract and engage the best and brightest, HR must be a master marketer.”

 - Bridge – Help people move on and move up to new roles inside or outside the organization.
-“Leaders have a critical job to optimize the skills they have and find alternative pathways so those whose skills no longer fit can bridge to changing or emerging roles.”
+“Leaders have a critical job of optimizing their skills and finding alternative pathways so those whose skills no longer fit can bridge to changing or emerging roles.”

-When you invest in the development of your organization, team, and leaders, the economic return is that the right people stay and continue to get better while supporting your progress.
+When you invest in developing your organization, team, and leaders, the economic return is that the right people stay and continue to get better while supporting your progress.
 Also, when good people have an organization that encourages development, people discover more innovative ways of improving the work and developing new ways to grow the company.
-If you are having a tough time finding talented staff, invest in the ones you have and you will see improvements …. it just takes some time.
+If you are having a tough time finding talented staff, invest in the ones you have, and you will see improvements …. it just takes some time.